Vision

 Mission

-The DFM Global Health Program strives to reduce health disparities within the communities it serves through clinical care, program development, policy influence, research, education, and advocacy.
+QFM strives to reduce health disparities within the communities it serves through clinical care, program development, policy influence, research, education, and advocacy.

 Guiding Principles